Singing tales of the glorious Mughal era, Badshahi Mosque Lahore – a wonder of Pakistan, serves as a landmark even after 351 years.

 Badshahi Mosque was built by the prominent politician and foremost Muslim leader Nawab Zain Yar Jang Bahadur, he was called on as the architect of the uniquely designed mosque – that topped as the largest mosque in the world for 313 years.

 The mosque’s interior represents a Persian touch – translated through the intricately carved panelling that catches the visitor’s attention at the entrance.
 Due to its unique and well-built structure, Badshahi Mosque’s pics infrastructure is still studied in art and architectural schools.

 The grand Badshahi Mosque’s courtyard can accommodate up to 100,000 people.

 If you have ever visited Lahore, then you may have been able to spot the mosque because of the four octagonal three-storey minarets – four major and four minor, erected at the corners of the mosque.

 Each minaret has a height of 176 feet and 4 inches and has been crowned with a marble canopy at the top.

 Museum of the Mosque

-Holding several wonders to itself, the Badshahi Mosque also houses a museum, which makes not only significant for tourists visiting the grandeur architecture, and also culturally and religiously important for the people of Pakistan.
+Holding several wonders to itself, the Badshahi Mosque also houses a museum, which makes it not only significant for tourists visiting the grandeur of architecture, and also culturally and religiously important for the people of Pakistan.